How does Shared Ownership work?

 The greater the share you buy of your home, the less rent you pay to Peabody.
 If you Staircase to 100% you become an outright owner and pay no rent!

-Most people will staircase 2 or 3 times before owning their home outright.
 It is important to consider the costs beforehand and whether Staircasing is right for you.
-Remember, Staircasing is completely optional and can be done at any time.
+Remember, Staircasing is completely optional and can be done at any time, subject to your lease and eligibility.

 Two women standing in their living-room holding their cat